 "Follow @faborplumbs for the latest in racing news, travel, politics, and more, and be sure to read @savingtheking for a unique take on Elvis!"

-Be sure to subscribe to the West Palm Beach Motorsports Examiner, and keep track of your favorite racers, no matter how many (or how few) wheels they may or may not race on.
 If you're a motorsports fan, and know of an event, team, or person you'd like to see profiled, please let me know.
 Also, be sure to follow me on twitter, and read my articles about local getaways,HOAs,elections, and restaurants.
 For even more coverage of the world of racing, check out Speedway Digest, and tune in to Thursday Night Thunder on the Speedway Digest Radio Network.